ImpowerGames/impower/concept-generator/README.md

 ## Important Files

-The scripts in this repo take user-created configuration files (`phrases.yaml` and `concepts.yaml`) and output a condensed json file (`terms.json`) that can be used by a concept generator.
+The scripts in this repo take the user-created configuration files (`concepts.yaml` and `phrases.txt`) and use them to output a condensed json file (`terms.json`) that can be used by a concept generator.

-- The `phrases.yaml` file is a list of common english phrases (idioms, catchphrases, slogans, etc.)
+- The `phrases.txt` file contains a list of common english phrases (idioms, catchphrases, slogans, etc.)

   ```yaml
   - An Axe to Grind